 If a SWOT analysis template isn't exactly what you've got in mind, check out the two tutorials and round-ups below to learn more about other business-centric slide decks:

-- Microsoft PowerPointHow Do You Make a Business Plan PowerPoint Presentation?Julia Melymbrose
+- Microsoft PowerPointHow Do You Make Business Plan PowerPoint Presentations (With PPT Templates)?Julia Melymbrose

 How to Make a SWOT Analysis in PowerPoint